Tuning Topological Superconductivity in Phase-Controlled Josephson Junctions with Rashba and Dresselhaus Spin-Orbit Coupling: Tuning and testing topological superconductivity

 The above examples show that allowing for Dresselhaus SOC in phase-controlled Josephson junctions does not only extend topological superconductivity to a wide class of 2DEGs, but also adds another tunable knob.
 Hence, junctions with mixed Rashba and Dresselhaus SOC present a versatile platform for topological superconductivity with high tunability.
+Finally, the stability of this setup is an important point to consider.
+The small proximity-induced superconducting and topological gaps, $\Delta$ and $\Delta_\mathrm{top}$, require working at low temperatures.\cite{Ren2019:N,Fornieri2019:N} For example, resolving gaps of 40 $\mu$eV, that is, the maximal gap in Fig.~\ref{fig:PhaseDiagramInAs}, sets an upper boundary for the temperature of around 500 mK.
+To resolve also all the smaller gaps in Fig.~\ref{fig:PhaseDiagramInAs}, one should consequently work at temperatures of a few tens of mK.
+Another issue concerns the role of disorder: Although strong disorder eventually destroys the topological phase, it has recently been shown that weak disorder can actually be beneficial for the stability of quasi-1D topological superconductors, such as phase-controlled Josephson junctions.\cite{Haim2019:PRL} Therefore, we expect the system studied here to be stable against weak disorder and at low temperatures in the range of a few tens to a few hundreds of mK.